Mondariz – Balneario

-Mondariz–Balneario is a spa town and municipality in Galicia, Spain.
-Originally, a simple parish (Troncoso) of the neighbouring town of Mondariz, it grew into a spa town in the late 19th century following the popularisation of its water which was reputed to have medicinal qualities.
-It has the distinction of being the smallest municipality in Galicia and one of the smallest in Spain with an area of 2.4 km2.
+Mondariz-Balneario is a spa town and municipality in Galicia, Spain.
+Originally, a simple parish of the neighbouring town of Mondariz, known as Troncoso, it developed into a spa town in the late 19th century following the popularisation of its water which was reputed to have medicinal qualities.
+It has the distinction of being the smallest municipality in Galicia and one of the smallest in Spain with an area of 2.4 km².

+History

 Ancient and medieval history

-It is known through archaeological remains that the site now occupied by the town was inhabited from prehistoric times, which establishes the existence of a fort in the Coto Cividade as well as in Roman times, as in Pious neighboring parish are remains of Roman amphorae, various ceramic and bronze coins confirming the occupation.
+It is known through archaeological remains that the site now occupied by the town was inhabited from prehistoric times, which establishes the existence of a fort in the Coto Cividade as well as in Roman times, as in Pias neighboring parish are remains of Roman amphorae, various ceramic and bronze coins confirming the occupation.

-However, the finding of greater magnitude and Roman is the best proof that Mondariz-Balneario was Romanized, are remains of a Roman road near the stands, on or river Tea, Cernadela bridge, also of Roman origin.
+However, the finding of greater magnitude and Roman is the best proof that Mondariz-Balneario was romanized, are remains of a Roman road near the stands, on or river Tea, Cernadela bridge, also of Roman origin.

 Tradition has it that in 1282 and in the chapel of San Pedro which is situated in this county, took place the marriage of King Diniz of Portugal to the Princess Isabella of Aragon, daughter of Peter III and later became known as Isabel of Portugal.